algorithmiaio/dev-center/_pages/event-flows/amazon-sqs.md

 Create a Python 3.x algorithm with a generic Python 3.7 algorithm environment and default settings.
 If you're new to Algorithmia or need a quick refresher on how to create and modify algorithms, see our [Getting Started Guide](/algorithm-development/your-first-algo).

-On the newly created algorithm's profile, click the **Source** tab to access the source code in the Web IDE.
+On the newly created algorithm's profile, click the **Source Code** tab to access the algorithm's source code in the Web IDE.

-In the body of your algorithm, paste the source code below, replacing the `COLLECTION_OWNER` and `COLLECTION_NAME` with your Algorithmia account name and the name of a data collection (which you'll create in a subsequent step), respectively.
-In the screenshot below the sample code, these values are `Ezra` and `TestingSQSEventFlow`, respectively.
+In the body of your algorithm, paste the code below, replacing `COLLECTION_OWNER` and `COLLECTION_NAME` with your Algorithmia account name and the name of a data collection (which you'll create in the next section), respectively.
+In the screenshot below the sample code, these respective values are `ezra` and `TestingSQSEventFlow`.

 ```python
 import Algorithmia